lux4rd0/kasa-collector/README.md

     kasa_request_info: malformed JSON, retrying

-This is because some of the devices respond to the collector will malformed data.
-The collector will try again until it eventually gets a good response.
+This is because some of the devices respond to the collector might be malformed data.
+The collector will try again until it receives a good response.

 ## Roadmap